 Build your ship by placing individual modules onto a grid—weapons, shields, engines, reactors, crew's quarters, and more!
 Few restrictions and no pre-defined, creativity-limiting hull shapes mean you can create almost any ship you can imagine.

-Inspired by professional art programs, the Ship Designer has full support for Undo & Redo, Copy & Paste, rotation, and mirroring, so you can quickly and easily design giant starships.
+Inspired by professional art programs, the Ship Designer has a variety of different brush sizes and shape tools, as well as full support for Undo & Redo, Copy & Paste, rotation, and mirroring, so you can quickly and easily design giant starships.
 It even has a "blueprint mode" which allows you to plan for the future and design before spending any money.
 The Ship Designer is directly integrated into the gameplay—no need to interrupt your flow to tweak your ship or experiment with a new design.

 Every starship is operated by a crew numbering from half-a-dozen to hundreds—sometimes more than a thousand—of individually-simulated people.

 A ship's crew is its lifeblood.
 Crew not only operate its controls, but they also carry supplies such as ammunition and power batteries to weapons and systems.
 When a weapon wants to shoot, the crew go pick up ammo or batteries at an ammo factory or reactor and bring them to the weapon—all simulated in real-time.

 Crew are pretty smart and act mostly on their own, which is a good thing since there can be so many.
 Your crew are smart enough to figure out what controls need operating, what systems need ammo or power, and how best to get around your ship.
 They're even smart enough to avoid routes that are already jammed with other people.